gatsbyjs/gatsby/docs/blog/2017-02-21-1-0-progress-update-where-came-from-where-going/index.md

 - **simple**, not requiring any setup to start using and with thoughtful APIs to extend the framework.
 - **fast**, doesn't lose customers to slow page loads.
-Takes advantage of HTTP/2, browser caching, service workers, inlined critical css, and code splitting so your site always loads incredibly fast—no matter what you build.
+Takes advantage of HTTP/2, browser caching, service workers, inlined critical CSS, and code splitting so your site always loads incredibly fast—no matter what you build.
 - **JavaScript-driven**, the web is huge and intensely competitive.
 Sites that win are fast and richly interactive.
 Your framework must make it trivial to